ComputationalReflection/StaDyn/README.md

 The type of ```parameter``` and the function return value are inferred by the compiler.
 To that aim, a constraint is added to the type of the ```upper``` method: the argument must provide a ```ToUpper``` method with no parameters.
 At each invocation, the constraint will be checked.
 Additionally, the return type of ```upper``` will be inferred as the return type of the corresponding ```ToUpper``` method implemented by the argument [8].

 The programmer may use either ```var``` or ```dynamic``` to declare ```parameter```, changing the way type checking is performed upon method invocation.
 Let's assume that the argument passed to ```upper``` holds a flow-sensitive type (e.g., the ```ApplicationException```, ```SystemException``` or ```String``` ```exception``` variable in the code above).
 With ```var```, *all* the possible types of the argument must provide ```ToUpper```; with ```dynamic```, *at least one* type must provide ```ToUpper```.

+## Runtime performance

+The type information gathered by StaDyn is used to perform significant optimizations in the generated code [9]: the number of type inspections and type casts are reduced, reflection is avoided, frequent types are cached, and methods with constraints are specialized.
+The point of all the optimizations is to reduce the number of type-checking operations performed at runtime, which is the main performance penalty of most dynamic languages.
+Many of those type checks are undertaken earlier by the StaDyn compiler.

+A detailed evaluation of the runtime performance of StaDyn can be consulted in [1].